zachprogramming1684/Task-Tracker-CLI/README.md

 * mark-in-progress: Marks a given task as in-progress
 * mark-done: Marks a given task as done
 * list: Lists either all tasks or tasks with a specified status (done, todo, in-progress)

+## Running the Program
+1. Download 'taskcli.jar' to your machine.
+2. In your terminal, navigate to where you downloaded the jar file. ex. 'cd desktop'
+3. Run the application
+   'java -jar taskcli.jar <your command(s)>